zhongfu/tp/docs/UserGuide.md

 Examples:

-`jobfind` finds all the jobs with 'Painting' in its name
+`jobfind Painting` finds all the jobs with 'Painting' in its name

 ### List all jobs : `joblist`